Semicolonstartingtexts/conversationhubstandards/README.md

 To have the relay be an extension of the server, mention the object I want to be a relay is a relay for (the specific server) on (the specific endpoint) and extends the server

-Joining endpoints allows for collaboration opportunities by mirroring changes to joined endpoints, establishing a connection between the endpoints joined which lasts until the a user of a server on your endpoint or the other participant’s endpoint uses the Unjoin from… reserved system command
+Joining endpoints or relays of an endpoint allows for collaboration opportunities by mirroring changes to joined endpoints, establishing a connection between the endpoints joined which lasts until the a user of a server on your endpoint or the other participant’s endpoint uses the Unjoin from… reserved system command